solitaire286/100DaysOfCode/Day 2/Log-2.md

 ## Thoughts

-BMI Calculator exercise was fun.
-Actually got to utilize most of the concepts we covered so far.
+The exercises were fun.
+Had to utilize most of the concepts we covered so far.
 (Variables, Type Checking, Type Conversion, Math Operations)